smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

    * ODBC sytstem data source: ```odbcDataSourceName=PostgreSQL30```

-   For SQL Server use SQL Server Native Client version 11, 2011 version or later;
+   For SQL Server use SQL Server Native Client version 11, 2011 version or later; For Postgres use the latest driver from https://www.postgresql.org/ftp/odbc/versions/msi/

 These settings are in the Java connector for the RifServices middleware: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*